shakeel159/Addvon/README.md

-# GameProgrammingFinal
-Game Programming Final Template
+Personal Portfolio Piece (project not complete)

-Game Name:
+Game Name:  Addvon
-Description Short:
+Description Short: 2d action sidescroller
-Description Long:
+Description Long: adventure in this small world here the player must survive monsters as he traverses through the environment

-Genre:
+Genre: 2D, Action, Adventure

-Platform:
+Platform: PC

-Folder Sturcture
+Folder Sturcture (NOTE: each build of the game will be available besides the source project)

 \src